 - A. Provide the service of a NICET level III, competent, factory-trained engineer or technician authorized by the manufacturer of the fire alarm equipment to technically supervise and participate during all of the adjustments and tests for the system.
 Make all adjustments and tests in the presence of the COR. - B. When the systems have been completed and prior to the scheduling of the final inspection, furnish testing equipment and perform the following tests in the presence of the COR.
-When any defects are detected, make repairs, or install replacement components, and repeat the tests until such time that the complete fire alarm systems meet all contract requirements.
+When any defects are detected, make repairs or install replacement components, and repeat the tests until such time that the complete fire alarm systems meets all contract requirements.
 After the system has passed the initial test and been approved by the COR, the contractor may request a final inspection. - Before energizing the cables and wires, check for correct connections and test for short circuits, ground faults, continuity, and insulation. - 2.
 Test the insulation on all installed cable and wiring by standard methods as recommended by the equipment manufacturer. - 3.
 Run water through all flow switches.
 Check time delay on water flow switches.
 Submit a report listing all water flow switch operations and their retard time in seconds. - 4.
 Open each alarm initiating and notification circuit to see if trouble signal actuates. - 5.
-Ground each alarm initiation and notification circuit and verify response of trouble signals. - C. Existing fire alarm system shall be tested and shall be free of faults prior to the connection of any new fire alarm system wiring or devices.
+Ground each alarm initiation and notification circuit and verify response of trouble signals.